TheWidlarzGroup/react-native-notificated/docs/docs/intro/comprehensive-configuration/order-of-overwriting-settings.md

 })
 ```

-On the second level we can set only style properties for the different notification types:
+On the second level, we can set only style properties for the different notification types:

 (defaultStylesSettings)